 When I say it fast like that, it sounds like it took me no time at all.
 Don't you believe it!
 It was a lot of work.
 But I enjoyed it.

 It would be wasted work unless I could find a publisher.
 I discovered publishers don't want unsolicited manuscripts, they want a letter explaining the book you propose to write.
 So I began sending out book proposals letters.
-I expected to get rejection letters back, every author does, and I did too.
-That was all the proof I needed that I was now an author.
+I expected to get rejection letters back, every author does.
+When I did too that was all the proof I needed that I was now an author.

 Sending out book proposals is slow work.
 You send one out and then you wait.
 Eventually the publisher sends back a rejection and you look for another publisher to send a letter to.
 It leaves you time to think.